vapor/docs/4.0/docs/leaf/custom-tags.md

 The `LeafContext` contains two important properties. `parameters` and `data` that has everything we should need.

 - `parameters`: An array that contains the parameters of the tag.
-- `data`: A dictionary that contains the data of the view.
+- `data`: A dictionary that contains the data of the view passed to `render(_:_:)` as the context.

 ### Example Hello Tag

-For usage demostration let's implement a simple hello tag using both properties.
+To do see how to use this, let's implement a simple hello tag using both properties.

 #### Using Parameters